AhmedRushdy/Microservices/README.md

 ---

-**Note**: This implementation demonstrates a complete microservices architecture with modern DevOps practices, cloud-native deployment, and comprehensive monitoring using Azure services.
+**Note**: This implementation demonstrates a complete microservices architecture with modern DevOps practices, cloud-native deployment, and secure authentication using Azure Managed Identity.